samuel-bohman/madengine/README.md

 # What is madengine?

-An AI Models automation and dashboarding command-line tool to run LLMs and Deep Learning models locally or remotelly with CI.
+An AI Models automation and dashboarding command-line tool to run LLMs and Deep Learning models locally or remotely with CI.

 The madengine library is to support AI automation having following features:
 - AI Models run reliably on supported platforms and drive software quality
-- Simple, minimalistic, out-of-the-box solution that enable confidence on hardware and software stack
+- Simple, minimalistic, out-of-the-box solution that enables confidence on hardware and software stack
 - Real-time, audience-relevant AI Models performance metrics tracking, presented in clear, intuitive manner
-- Best-practices for handling internal projects and external open-source projects
+- Best practices for handling internal projects and external open-source projects

 # Installation

 madengine is meant to be used in conjunction with [MAD](https://github.com/ROCm/MAD).
-Below are the steps to set it up and run it using the command line interface (CLI).
+Below are the steps to set it up and run it using the command-line interface (CLI).

 ## Clone MAD
 ```